douglasward/gomus-api-doc/source/reseller_api.html.md

 - title (string), the title of the parent ticket
 - ticket_id (integer), the database parents ticket id
 - quantity (integer)
+- start_time (string), the starting time of the ticket
+- time_slot (boolean), whether the ticket is a time_slot ticket or not
 - after_sale_information (text), text containing information for the customer after sale

 plus two attribute blocks for the location and the barcodes.